 - Be early.
 Under no circumstances will late students be allowed in the room -- late students will disrupt a session;

-- Upon arrival, ask the Lab assistant in the Tutoring Room if you can enter -- he or she may not be ready for students to enter.
-If the Lab assistant would like you to wait, please do so in the hallway outside of the Tutoring Room until the Lab assistant announces that students with appointments may enter the room;
+- Upon arrival, ask the tutor in the Tutoring Room if you may enter -- he or she may not be ready for students to enter.
+If the tutor would like you to wait, please do so in the hallway outside of the Tutoring Room until the tutor announces that students with appointments may enter the room;

 - Bring a pen or a pencil;